fricklerhandwerk/htmnix/README.md

 ## Wait, what?

 Yes indeed!
-It's the HTML standard implemented all over again, but with Nix modules.
+It's the Document Object Model (DOM) implemented all over again, but with Nix modules.

 ## But why?